emkaix/emkaix.github.io/content/posts/steigein.md

 [{{< image src="/img/steig_ein/folder.png" position="center" style="border-radius: 8px;" >}}](/img/steig_ein/folder.png)

 The directory structure is nothing special, there is the main executable `steigein.exe` which launches the main program, as well as another executable `InternetUpdater.exe` which can be used to update the software.
-When I tried to start the main program, a windows popped up, stating:
+When I tried to start the main program, a window popped up, stating:

 > The license information on the USB drive is invalid.